khdevnet/cqrs-architecture/README.md

 1. Message is persisted
 2. Message is not removed until processed
 3. Duplicate messages are recognized
-4. Save subscribtions, avoid duplicated subscriptions
+4. Save subscriptions, avoid duplicated subscriptions